 Another prime location for skiers is the Stuben area that has a number of difficult slopes with many red routes located on the Albona north.
-It descents over 1000meters of different types of ungroomed terrains.
-For expert skiers, the popular Vallugna north facing off piste is a challenge.
-Skiers taking the Flexenbahn lift will give them access to 30 ungroomed pistes and trails with plenty of off piste.
+It descends over 1000meters of different types of ungroomed terrains.
+For expert skiers, the popular Vallugna north facing off-piste is a challenge.
+Skiers taking the Flexenbahn lift will give them access to 30 ungroomed pistes and trails with plenty of off-piste.

-The area near the steep west facing peaks that are protected by a very large fence are reserved for experts only.
+The area near the steep west-facing peaks that are protected by a very large fence is reserved for experts only.
 The area is accessible by Schindlergrat chairlift, this particular route is too extreme even for seasoned skiers.
 Even expert skiers must tread in the area with caution.
 A popular descent for skiers is the Schindlerkar 86 marked trail along with the popular Mattunioch 90, a famous descent for expert skiers.

-The St Anton off pistes are legendary, the off-pistes are crowded when the weather is generous and there is a lot of powder ready for expert skiing.
-The Valluga north facing descent into the Paziel-Tal to Zurs is a very popular off piste with a gut wrenching descent that the best of skiers can handle.
+St. Anton off pistes are legendary.
+Crowded when the weather is generous and covered with powder ready for expert skiing.
+The Valluga north facing descend into the Paziel-Tal to Zurs is a very popular off-piste with a gut-wrenching descent that the best of skiers can handle.

 Taking the red ski route 51 from Galzig to St Anton is a second reincarnation of the famous black route of Ostang, the route that goes right between the trees is one of the most challenging routes.